Keep this elegant dish in mind for your holiday table - or any table, really. Because it's pretty awesome.

 All different colors and varieties of cauliflower are now on display at the local markets.
 Know that if you buy purple, orange or lime green cauliflower, it will retain its beautiful color throughout the cooking process.
 According to Deborah Madison (my unassailable authority on all vegetable-related matters), the different-colored varieties offer different antioxidants, too.
 For example, the purple cauliflower produces anthocyanins and the orange heads contain much more vitamin A than the white.

-The flavor of this dish comes down to three essential elements: spicy and pungent mustard, a sweet vinegar, and a roasted cruciferous vegetable.
+The flavor of this dish consists of three essential elements: spicy and pungent mustard, a sweet vinegar, and a roasted cruciferous vegetable.
 Beyond that basic formula, you can take the recipe in several different directions.
 Instead of, or in addition to, cauliflower, try broccoli, cabbage, or Brussels sprouts.
 For a sweeter dish, leave out the grainy mustard and the green olives.
 If you don't like pistachios, substitute walnuts or pecans.
 If you don't like olives, omit them and try capers or nothing at all.
 If you don't have white balsamic vinegar, try red wine or champagne vinegar.
 It's a terrifically adaptable recipe.

-Mustard Roasted Cauliflower
+Mustard Roasted Cauliflower (v/gf)

 1 large head cauliflower